 Kansas State Fair Mid September Hutchinson Districts sign up to work a day at the Kansas State Fair alongside a state officer and chapter members.
 Responsibilities include ag/ag ed advocacy, engaging with passerby, and facility/animal care.
 Greenhand Conference Decided by Districts (September/ October) Located within the district Officers' chance to design and execute their very own conference.
-Teams get to interact with members, share about agriculture education, and intentionally develop premier leadership, personal growth, and career success in students new to FFA and agriculture education.
+Teams get to interact with members, share about agriculture education, and intentionally develop premier leadership, personal growth, and career success in students new to agriculture education FFA.
 Chapter Visits As Planned As Planned See "Member Development section for more information.
 District Events As Planned As Planned See "Member Development section for more information.
-Kansas FFA Executive Committee Meetings June August December March Manhattan/ Junction City Meetings where stakeholders, all district officers included, shape the future of our state association.
+Kansas FFA Board of Directors Meetings June August December March Locations to be determined Meetings where stakeholders, all district officers included, shape the future of our state association.
 Officers are encouraged to attend, ensuring at least one officer present as a voting representative.
 It has been proven that more dynamic conversations can be had with a larger presence of members.
+DO Checkpoint Late January/ Early February At location in the district Date should be secured by district at the December Board of Directors meeting.
+During the Checkpoint the team will pick up technical skills needed for success.
+The focus lies on team dynamics, preparation for district banquet and transition out of a year of service.
 National FFA Week Week of George Washing- ton's Birthday Across Kansas There are countless ways to get involved with chapters in your district as well as promoting and celebrate FFA and the ag industry.
 Officers should seek out opportunities to visit and attend FFA week events across their district.
 District Banquet/ Celebration Decided by Districts (March/April) Located within the district A final event your team holds that celebrates the success of the members within the district and installs a new set of district leaders for the coming year.